Elementary Workshops

 Intro to Python (Grade 7 - 8)

-Python is a common programming language that is widely used in the sciences.
-It is also one of the most popular programming languages in the world.
-This workshop introduces students to the basics of coding in python such as assigning variables, if/then statements, and performing simple tasks (e.g., making a calculator) in preparation for high school.
+Python is a common programming language that is one of the most popular programming languages in the world, widely used in the world of STEM.
+This workshop introduces students to the basics of coding in python such as input/output, assigning variables, conditional statements, leading up to a guided build of a simple game.

 Actua provides training, resources and support to its national network of members located at universities and colleges across Canada in the delivery of science, technology, engineering and mathematics (STEM) education outreach programming.
 Each year, these members engage over 350,000 youth in 500 communities nationwide.
 Please visit Actua at www.actua.ca